 In most units, we will begin with an introductory video, followed by an activity or a core set of digital resources.
 These activities and core resources were purposefully selected to provide some common background, frameworks and language to inform our discussions and peer feedback.
 You can self-select to review the recommended additional resources and learning pathways based on your personal learning needs and interests.
 In each unit's discussion forum, you are invited to share your thoughts, reactions and new learning from the core resources and other activities you have selected to engage in.

-There is no cost for participating in MOOC-Eds.
+There is no cost for participating in OPLs.

-A MOOC-Ed builds on models of effective professional development, professional learning communities, and online communities of practice.
-It focuses on professional practices, collaboration and peer-supported learning, and does not include things like tests and grades that are needed in other types of MOOCs.
+an OPL builds on models of effective professional development, professional learning communities, and online communities of practice.
+It focuses on professional practices, collaboration and peer-supported learning, and does not include things like tests and grades that are needed in other types of courses.

 You can access the course via a computer, tablet or smartphone that has any up-to-date browser and an Internet connection.